 The objective of this Chapter is to help the reader identify and produce the information required regarding a specific vessel, how and where it is to be operated, that will be required to support and inform other Chapters of this code.
+It also offers best practice on achieving permissions for MASS trials and operations.

-4.2.1 The purpose of this Chapter is to help the reader outline the information required regarding the vessel that will be required to support and inform other Chapters of this Code.
+- 4.2.1 The purpose of this Chapter is twofold.
+Firstly, to help the reader outline the information required regarding the vessel that will be required to support and inform other Chapters of this Code.
 This will be required to support and inform the design, manufacture, in-service support and disposal elements of a suitable design code and to inform risk assessments as part of the design procedure.
-It is NOT intended to describe in detail the operation of all types of MASS, unmanned vessels or other unmanned craft and the appropriate procedures to be used.
+These aspects are covered in Sections 4.3 to 4.6.
+It is NOT intended to describe in detail the operation of all types of MASS, unmanned vessels or other unmanned craft and the appropriate procedures to be used. - 4.2.2 The second part of this chapter (Section 4.7 and Annex) outline the activities and planning that may be required to achieve the requisite permissions to conduct MASS operations in the territorial waters and EEZ of a Flag State.
+It is intended to encapsulate the experience gained thus far in MASS trials and operations and promulgate "best practice" as currently understood.